 Articles of interest...

-The Do's and Don'ts of Teaching: This short article by Gary Rubenstein in the May 2012 edition of Educational Leadership provides 10 concise tips for teachers entering the profession.
+The Do's and Don'ts of Teaching: This short article by Gary Rubenstein in Educational Leadership provides 10 concise tips for teachers entering the profession.

 Setting and Achieving High Expectations: In this 2-minute video from The Teaching Channel developed in partnership with Common Sense Media, consistency, relationships, and classroom management are discussed.